-After two decades of development, Africa Media Online has launched Preservatio, an integrated solution for digital preservation and access made up of our Preservation Cloud server and backup infrastructure, ArchiVault, our digital asset management system, and the recently launched, Memat 4 user interface.
+After two decades of development, Africa Media Online has launched Preservatio, an integrated solution for digital preservation and access made up of a number of digital curation systems to ensure digital asset management and preservation.

 Understanding the Need